theorlbooth/Music-Worldwide/README.md

 <Route exact path="/project-2/charts/:artistName/:artistID" component={Artist} />
 ```

 This however didn't solve the entire problem.
 We decided to add a search for Artist/Band in the later stages of the project and had to call the API in order to get the ID from the search input.
-It did allow us however to re-run the API on that page alone and pass the name and id back through to the page we had already constructed to show the artist information, therefore creating 2 paths to the same endpoint.
+It did allow us, however, to re-run the API on that page alone and pass the name and ID back through to the page we had already constructed to show the artist's information, therefore creating two paths to the same endpoint.

 ### Libraries

 * [React-multi-carousel](https://www.npmjs.com/package/react-multi-carousel)

 After battling with 'Pure-react-carousel' we decided to use the 'React-multi-carousel'.
 This required a lot more setup, and what seemed like endless StackOverflow rabbit holes trying to find the correct webpack.config.js module rules to set.
-However after we had managed to get it on the page it was much more responsive and easier to handle...albeit with more parameters.
+However, after we had managed to get it on the page it was much more responsive and easier to handle...albeit with more parameters.

 ```